dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 ### 💡 GPT-J and the Gradio API
 We've configured our Telegram bot.
-What about the GPT model?
+What about the [GPT-J](https://www.narrativa.com/gpt-j-an-open-source-alternative-to-gpt-3/) model?
-Unless you have a powerful computer that runs 24/7, I wouldn't recommend running the GPT model on your machine (although you can).
+Unless you have a powerful computer that runs 24/7, I wouldn't recommend running the GPT-J model on your machine (although you can).

-I recently found a better solution that you can use to host the GPT model.
+I recently found a better solution that you can use to host the GPT-J model.
 Anyone can use it, it runs 24/7, and best of all it's free!

 Enter 👉 [Hugging Face Hub](https://huggingface.co/docs/hub/main).